[HISTORY: Adopted by the Board of Commissioners of the Township of Rostraver as indicated in article histories. Amendments noted where applicable.]

 [Amended 2-23-2000 by Ord.
 No. 421]

-Any person who violates any provision of this article shall for every such violation, upon conviction, be sentenced to pay a fine of not less than $100 or more than $1,000 and costs of prosecution and, in default of payment of fine and costs, to undergo imprisonment for not more than 30 days.
+Unless otherwise specified, whenever in this Code or in any ordinance of the Township any act is prohibited or is made or declared to be unlawful, where no specific penalty is provided for that act, the violator of any such provision of this Code or ordinance shall, upon conviction, for every such violation, be sentenced to pay a fine of not less than $50 or more than $600 and costs of prosecution or, in default of payment of fine and costs, to undergo imprisonment for not more than 30 days.
+Each day's violation of any such provision of this Code or that ordinance shall constitute a separate violation.